metrumresearchgroup/mrgda/README.md

 #   1. Assemble an analysis-ready PK dataset from SDTM-like source domains.
 #   2. Produce a single CSV file suitable for NONMEM, with additional metadata
 #      checks via a yspec specification.
-#
-# Audience:
-#   Someone with NONMEM/SDTM knowledge, but new to using tidyverse tools
-#   for data assembly in R.
 ###############################################################################

 # Load libraries for: